Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 ## Tripwire
-A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short barriers the player can either jump over, cut with their sword to remove the immediate obstacle or attack either post directly to destroy the pair.
+A post-shaped walking quadruped with a ball top that can connect with other Tripwires to create short barriers the player can either jump over, cut with their Sliceshot to remove the immediate obstacle or attack either Tripwire post directly to destroy the pair.

 ---

 ## Missile
-A sharp-looking flying creature that hones in on the player at very speed.
+A "sharp-looking" flying creature that hones in on the player at very fast speeds.
 Should emit a recognizable sound to warn the player they are incoming.

 ---